CamilaDuitama/aKmerBroom/README.md

-# aKmerBroom: Identify ancient reads using bloomfilters constructed from ancient oral k-mers
+# aKmerBroom: Ancient oral DNA decontamination using Bloom filters on k-mer sets

 This tool identifies ancient reads, given a file of known ancient kmers.
 It does so in the following steps:
-1. Build an `ancient_kmers.bloom` filter from an ancient_kmers text file (if such a Bloom Filter does not yet exist).
+1. Build an `ancient_kmers.bloom` filter from an ancient kmers text file (if such a Bloom filter does not yet exist).
 2. For a set of input reads:
     1. Save those reads which have 2 consecutive kmer matches against `ancient_kmers.bloom`
-    2. Kmerize the saved reads to generate a new set of ancient kmers, called "seen kmers"
+    2. Kmerize the saved reads to generate a new set of ancient kmers, called "anchor kmers"
-3. For the same set of input reads, identify matches against "seen kmers" and classify each read with >50% matches as an ancient read.
+3. For the same set of input reads, identify matches against anchor kmers and classify each read with >50% matches as an ancient read.

 ### Usage